bugdie4k/fmt/README.md

 See [examples dbp.2 and dbp.3](EXAMPLES.md#dbp2).

-If there are multiple `r=` and `pr=` keywords `dbp` returns several values in order from right to left.
+If there are multiple `r=` and `pr=` keywords `dbp` returns several values in an order from right to left.
-Also if the stream is set to `nil` (with the `?s` keyword) then `dbp` returns the string with created message as the first value and all the other returns go after.
+Also if the stream is set to `nil` (with the `?s` keyword) then `dbp` returned values the string with the created message as the first value and all the other returns go after.

 ### `dbp` keywords